Labyrinth

 |

 The labyrinth is a single path or “unicursal” tool for spiritual transformation.
 There is no right way or wrong way to walk a labyrinth.
 We walk the pathways of the labyrinth in any way that meets our needs while being respectful of others who are walking.
 The labyrinth can be walked in as many ways are there are people who walk it!
 Before we begin we invite God to join us.
 If we are in a group, we gather at the center to "warm" the Labyrinth as we welcome the Holy to join us on our Journey.
-Say a prayer or create a litany or invite the communion of saints ... or whatever feels right.
-You have several options to add the labyrinth to your event or to wrap an event around.
-Call Cindy 832-330-3973 to check on availability and fees which are based upon ability to pay, either accompanied by a trained Veriditas LINK facilitator or picked up and unaccompanied as a rental.
+Say a prayer or create a litany or invite the communion of saints or whatever feels right.
+You have several options to add a canvas labyrinth to your event or to wrap an event around in the greater Houston area.
+Contact Cindy to check on availability and fees which are based upon ability to pay, either accompanied by Cindy, who is an advanced certified Veriditas facilitator or picked up and unaccompanied as a rental.

 |